ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/3_03_SDK_PHP.md

 Newly created users do not have any tokens; but you can airdrop tokens to them so that they can participate in your branded token economy.

-Initialize an Airdrop Object to execute an airdrop, get airdrop status and list airdrops.
+Initialize an Airdrop Object to execute an airdrop, get airdrop status and list airdrops:

 ```php
 $airdropService = $ostObj->services->airdrops;
 ```

-Execute an airdrop to one or many users, by using their user ids returned when creating users.
+Execute an airdrop to one or many users, by using their user ids returned when creating users:

 ```php
 //airdrops 5 BT to the both the users passed in user_ids field.